Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Tampa Bay Lightning News

-Vasilevskiy will start vs. Philadelphia on Monday.
+Vasilevskiy will start Game Four.

 Andrei Vasilevskiy